 Conclusion

-Optimizing images and multimedia is not optional — it is a key part of modern web performance and SEO.
-It improves loading speed, user experience and visibility in image search.
-By following these best practices, you will benefit from better visitor satisfaction and increased organic traffic.
+Optimizing images and multimedia isn’t an extra—it’s a central part of modern web performance and SEO.
+It improves speed, user experience, and visibility in image search.
+If you implement these best practices, you’ll benefit in terms of both visitor satisfaction and organic traffic.
+At the same time, your brand will be perceived as more professional, and your content will be easier to find.

 Image: freepik.com